pixelaw/app_template/README.md

 ### Deploying to Demo
 Deploying to demo is almost the same as local development.
-The only difference is needing the RPC_URL of the Demo environment as well as the DEMO_URL (NOTE: this must end in a slash i.e. '/') of the Demo App to upload your manifest to.
-Both URLs can be provided by us.
+The only difference is needing the RPC_URL of the Demo environment, the DEMO_URL (NOTE: this must end in a slash i.e. '/') of the Demo App to upload your manifest to, and the world name.
+Both URLs and world name can be provided by us.
 Please reach out through discord.
 Currently, sozo checks first if an environment variable was set in Scarb.toml for rpc-url.
 So, comment that out before beginning with the following steps.

 #### Build your contracts
 ````console